eficode-academy/github-actions-katas/labs/extend-pipeline.md

 ## Results

-If the exercise is completed correctly.
-The output of `Test` step will look like:
+If the exercise is completed correctly, the output of `Test` step will look similar to this:

 ``` bash
 > Task :compileJava UP-TO-DATE